rudymatela/conjure/README.md

 	               , prim "-" ((-) :: Int -> Int -> Int)
 	               ]

-And here is what Conjure produces with the above partial definition and list of primitives:
+Finally, call the [`conjure`] function, passing the function name, the partial definition and the list of primitives:

-	> conjure "factorial" factorial primitives
 	factorial :: Int -> Int
 	-- testing 4 combinations of argument values
 	-- pruning with 27/65 rules
 	-- looking through 3 candidates of size 1
-	-- looking through 4 candidates of size 2
+	-- looking through 3 candidates of size 2
-	-- looking through 13 candidates of size 3
+	-- looking through 7 candidates of size 3
-	-- looking through 34 candidates of size 4
+	-- looking through 8 candidates of size 4
-	-- looking through 75 candidates of size 5
+	-- looking through 28 candidates of size 5
-	-- looking through 183 candidates of size 6
+	-- looking through 35 candidates of size 6
-	-- looking through 577 candidates of size 7
+	-- looking through 167 candidates of size 7
+	-- tested 95 candidates
 	factorial 0  =  1
 	factorial x  =  x * factorial (x - 1)

-The above synthetization takes less than a second.
+Conjure is able to synthesize the above implementation in less than a second in a regular laptop computer.

 It is also possible to generate a folding implementation like the following: